surfchris/raweb/README.md

 ## Installation

-1. Install IIS and ASP features
+1. Install IIS and ASP features.
 2. Copy the contents of the "wwwroot" folder to your inetpub\wwwroot folder.

 ## Guides